florianfelice/statinf/README.md

-# Statspy
+# Statinf
-Python library for econometrics and advanced statistics
+Python library for statistics and causal inference